wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 [back in the Blue John Mine]

 _Ken, Dorothy and Bearass are hard at work, as the Damebots monitor them with their backs to the audience.
-The Jedis creep down the aisle, light-sabres at the ready_
+The Jedis enter from the back, and creep down the aisle, light-sabres at the ready_

 **Obi-Wan:** Now, remember your training my young Jedi.
-Move quickly, but silently, feel the force coursing through your veins, channel that energy like hundreds of your kind have done before...
+Move quickly, but silently, feel the force coursing through your veins.
+Channel that energy like hundreds of your kind have done before...

-**Suey:** and then whack 'em with our light-sabres?
+**Suey:** and then whack 'em with our light-sabres??!??

 **Obi-Wan:** _disappointed that his young apprentice doesn't share his love for the poetic..._ Yes, yes... whack them with your light-sabres.

-**Suey and Layabout:** MINT!!
+**Suey and Layabout:** _together and excitedly_ MINT!!
 Let's get em!

 _The Damebots are alerted by the outburst and turn to face the Jedi.
 A battle ensues, with lots of banter between Suey and Layabout, high fiving as they help each other out.
-Do Ken, Dot and BA scuttle off stage?
+Ken, Dot and Bearass sneak off stage.
 Eventually the Damebots are defeated.
 The Dames enter, all wearing blue "superdame" wigs._

 **Florence:** Well well well, what do we have here?
-If it isn't the last of the Jedi
+If it isn't the last of the Jedi.
+You're a bit old to be doing this kind of thing aren't you?

 **Beatrice:** And who's this, _sarcastically_ he looks like Iron Man!